Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 South Carolina Stats and Trends

-- This year, the Gamecocks have two against the spread wins in four games as an underdog of 7 points or more.
+- This season, the Gamecocks have two ATS wins in four games as an underdog of 7.5 points or more.

-- South Carolina has gone over the point total in 55.6% of its opportunities this season (five times in nine games with a set point total).
+- South Carolina's games this season have gone over the total in five out of nine opportunities (55.6%).

-- South Carolina is 1-1 against the spread and 3-0 overall when the team piles up more than 375.4 yards.
+- In games that South Carolina amasses over 375.4 yards, the team is 1-1 against the spread and 3-0 overall.

 - The Gamecocks have turned the ball over 20 times this season, 12 more turnovers than the Tigers have forced (8).